I Just Paid Off My Car. Can I Downgrade My Car Insurance Now?

 You can drop gap insurance now

 Gap insurance is an important type of coverage to have while you're still making loan payments.
-If your car was totaled while you still owed on that loan, gap insurance would pay off the balance so that you don't have to keep making payments on a car you no longer have.
+If your car was totaled while you still owed on that loan, gap insurance would pay off the balance so you don't have to keep making payments on a car you no longer have.

 However, once your car is paid off, there's no reason to pay for gap insurance.
-Call your insurer and drop this coverage right after you make that final payment on your car loan.
+Call your insurer, and drop this coverage right after you make that final payment on your car loan.
 This will shave a few bucks off of your premiums.

 You probably shouldn't drop comprehensive and collision insurance